🚀 A new era: Kirby 4 Get to know

 For more sophisticated setups, you can use sections, columns and tabs to create nice layouts.

-While you can use just the fields keyword either like above in the blueprint, but also in columns or tabs, if you want to mix sections and fields inside the same blueprint, column or tab (see below), you need to wrap your fields inside a fields section.
+The fields keyword can be used on the top blueprint level like in the example above, but also in columns or tabs.
+However, once you want to mix sections and fields inside the same blueprint, column or tab, you need to wrap your fields inside a fields section.
+See examples below.

 Columns